mc3/serverPKI/docs/db.rst

     * prepublished - cert published in DNS (vis TLSA RR) prior to usage
     * deployed - cert is distributed and in use by server
     * revoked - cert is revoked
-    * cert is expired
+    * expired - cert is expired
-    * cert is archived (will be removed soon)
+    * archived - cert is archived (will be removed soon)

-  * cert - the certificate in PEM format
-  * key - the key in PEM format
-  * hash - the binascii presentation of the SHA256 hash of the certificate
   * not_before - start date and time for cert usage
   * not_after - end date and time for cert usage
   * *certificate* - reference to cert in Certificates
-  * *cacert* - reference to cacert instance in Certinstances.
+  * *cacert* - reference to cacert instance in Certinstances, describing CA which issued this cert
-    If subject type is 'CA', there may be 2 kinds of cacerts:

-    * LE - cacert of intermediate LE CA
-    * local - local cacert

 There may be more than one tuple per cert type, if cacerts are renewed.

 Here is the state transition diagram:

 .. image:: States.png

+.. index:: Services.name, Services.port, Services.TLSAprefix, services
+.. _certKeyData:
+.. _certKeyData.encryption_algo:
+.. _certKeyData.cert:
+.. _certKeyData.key:
+.. _certKeyData.hash:

+* **c certKeyData** - the cert/key material (one tuple per algorithm).

+  * encryption_algo - encryption algorithm, used with this cert

+    * rsa
+    * ec

+  * cert - the certificate in binary PEM format
+  * key - the key in binary PEM format (encrypted, if DB encryption in use)
+  * hash - the binascii presentation of the SHA256 hash of the certificate

 .. index:: Services.name, Services.port, Services.TLSAprefix, services
 .. _Services: